Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Using Thawed Milk Safely

 Use thawed milk within 24 hours when refrigerated.
-Never refreeze thawed milk, as this increases bacterial risk.
-Discard any milk your baby doesn’t finish within 2 hours.
+Never refreeze thawed milk.
+Discard any milk not finished within 2 hours.

 Helpful Tips for Working Moms